European Journal of Neuroscience

 The Title page must include:

-- The proposed Journal section
+• The proposed Journal section

-- The author's first name(s) and surnames
+• The author's first name(s) and surnames

 Note: Authors who normally write their names in non-Latin characters may include both a transliterated version of their names, followed in parenthesis by their names in their native writing system.
 Any non-Latin languages that can be represented in Unicode characters will be accepted.

-- The address(es) from which the work originated
+• The address(es) from which the work originated

-- A running title not in excess of 50 characters and spaces
+• A running title not in excess of 50 characters and spaces

-- The total number of pages, figures, tables and equations
+• The total number of pages, figures, tables and equations

-If the species used does not appear in the title, it should be included in the keywords and be mentioned in the first few lines of the abstract.
+In cases where animals are used, if the species used does not appear in the title, it should be included in the keywords and be mentioned in the first few lines of the abstract.

-3.5 Materials and methods
+5.4 Materials and Methods

-The Materials and methods section should provide a sufficiently detailed description of the methods to allow a researcher to reproduce your work.
+The materials and methods section should provide a sufficiently detailed description of the methods to allow a researcher to reproduce your work.
 Important methodological aspects of your work, such as generation of mutant animals or the method of sample preparation, should be described, even if such descriptions can also be found in prior publications.

-3.5.1 Ethical standards
+5.4.1 Ethical standards

 Studies using human or animal subjects should include an explicit statement identifying the Institution or Review Committee which approved the study.
-Editors reserve the right to reject papers if there is doubt whether appropriate procedures were followed.

 (i) Studies involving human subjects